 Runners have every tan line from a sports bra, watch, sunglasses, compression socks, and even shoes.
 I am not even running and have a permanent tan line!

-With all of those electrolytes lost, hydration is essential
+With all of those electrolytes lost, hydration is essential.
+If there is one thing that runners understand is that electrolytes are essential.

 The lighter weight the clothing, the more expensive it is.